Vadim200116/T-3DGS/README.md

 ## [Project Page](https://transient-3dgs.github.io/) | [Paper](https://arxiv.org/abs/2412.00155)

 ## Abstract
-We propose a novel framework to remove transient objects from input videos for 3D scene reconstruction using Gaussian Splatting.
-Our framework consists of the following steps.
-In the first step, we propose an unsupervised training strategy for a classification network to distinguish between transient objects and static scene parts based on their different training behavior inside the 3D Gaussian Splatting reconstruction.
-In the second step, we improve the boundary quality and stability of the detected transients by combining our results from the first step with an off-the-shelf segmentation method.
-We also propose a simple and effective strategy to track objects in the input video forward and backward in time.
-Our results show an improvement over the current state of the art in existing sparsely captured datasets and significant improvements in a newly proposed densely captured (video) dataset.
+Transient objects in video sequences can significantly degrade the quality of 3D scene reconstructions.
+To address this challenge, we propose T-3DGS, a novel framework that robustly filters out transient distractors during 3D reconstruction using Gaussian Splatting.
+Our framework consists of two steps.
+First, we employ an unsupervised classification network that distinguishes transient objects from static scene elements by leveraging their distinct training dynamics within the reconstruction process.
+Second, we refine these initial detections by integrating an off-the-shelf segmentation method with a bidirectional tracking module, which together enhance boundary accuracy and temporal coherence.
+Evaluations on both sparsely and densely captured video datasets demonstrate that T-3DGS significantly outperforms state-of-the-art approaches, enabling high-fidelity 3D reconstructions in challenging, real-world scenarios.

 ## Overview
-This repository implements Transient Mask Predictor (TMP), a solution for handling transient objects in 3D scene reconstruction.
+This repository implements Reconstruction Uncertainty Predictor (RUP), a solution for handling transient objects in 3D scene reconstruction.
 For mask refinement functionality (TMR), please refer to our [companion repository](https://github.com/Vadim200116/AutoVidSeg).

 ## Key Features
 - **Automatic Detection of Transient Objects:** Integrate transient object removal seamlessly into the 3D reconstruction pipeline.
-- **Two-Stage Pipeline:** Combines TMP and TMR for enhanced mask prediction and refinement.
+- **Two-Stage Pipeline:** Combines RUP and TMR for enhanced mask prediction and refinement.
 - **Docker Support:** Simplifies deployment and setup across different environments.